ghassansalloum/PiVideoPlayer/README.md

 * A way to play to the bluetooth device that's connected, and support (play with the .asoundrc or /etc/asound.conf configs?) more than one? or explore passing a -o parameter to each paired bluetooth device?
 * Address the too-fast playback glitch that happens occasionally on the Fra vids, and almost constantly on Sei vids.
 * Clear the display on the terminal view that shows in the tiny screen.
 Maybe even turn off the LCD between video plays.
+* General stability:
+  ** Now let's figure out why omxplayer STOPs the audio if I fast forward through the video ** How can I make omxplayer resilient to turning off the headphones (it seems to crash/hang when I do so)